terrynguyen19881215-del/sql-sales-analysis/README.md

 - How does revenue evolve over time?
 - Are revenues concentrated among a few customers?
 - Which subscription plans generate the most MRR?
+- How well are customer cohorts retained over time?
+- Which channels bring higher-value customers?
+- What does customer lifetime value look like across the business?

 ---